Entering a Show

 Mice: Finn Mouse's "The Mouse Varieties" and American Fancy Rat and Mouse Association.

-To enter your rat or mouse in the next Queensland Rodents Fanciers (QRF) show read the following information and download the entry form below.
+To enter your rat or mouse in the next Queensland Rodents Fanciers (QRF) show, read the following information and enter your animal's information into the appropriate form, linked on this page.

 Is my rat or mouse eligible to enter?